Instructor introduction

 Communicate the course design: How and Why

 After getting this student feedback at the start of the semester, I spend at least a few minutes each class for the first couple of weeks explaining how I designed the course for virtual instruction and why I made those choices, with student success in mind.
-To address student sense of satisfaction in the course, I address topics like:
+To address student sense of satisfaction in the course, I address topics like:- how what you are doing is probably going to be new to them

-• how you know that your changes have been shown to be effective (i.e. that you're not necessarily testing unproven strategies on them as "guinea pigs")
+- how you know that your changes have been shown to be effective (i.e. that you're not necessarily testing unproven strategies on them as "guinea pigs")

-• how their participation and regular preparation is absolutely critical and essential for the class to work and for every student to do their best
+- how their participation and regular preparation is absolutely critical and essential for the class to work and for every student to do their best

 For me, this has been effective at helping students appreciate (or at least understand) that each element of the course was purposefully designed to help them and that their experience will be most effective if they actively participate in the class.